burkfers/qmk_userspace_features/maccel/readme.md

 ## Configuration

 This accel curve works in opposite direction from what you may be used to from other acceleration tools, due to technical limitations in QMK.
-It scales pointer sensitivity upwards rather than downwards, which means you will either have to lower your device DPI setting from what you'd normally do, or lower your mouse-speed in OS's settings, or both.
+It scales pointer sensitivity upwards rather than downwards, which means you will either have to lower your device DPI setting from what you'd normally do, or lower your mouse speed in your operating system's settings, or both.

 Several characteristics of the acceleration curve can be tweaked by adding relevant defines to `config.h`:
 ```c